Jerzy and Cyla fell in love behind the barbed wire of Auschwitz and then managed to escape.

 The next day, she saw in front of the entrance … Jerzy disguised in a Rottenfürher SS uniform.
 He greeted the guard and took Cyla away.
 They still had a pass to show to the guard at the exit of the camp … and then they would be free!

 After nine nights of walking, they arrived at Jerzy’s uncle’s house.
 In order to guarantee their safety, they decided to separate.
 Jerzy joined the Polish resistance, and Cyla hid among peasants in a small village.
-When the end of the war came, Cyla could not get news of her lover.
+When the end of the war came, Cyla could not get news of her love.

 One day, she was told that he died in battle.
 Desperate, she decided to go to New York to try to forget and start a new life.
 What she did not know is that the area where Jerzy was located was released only three weeks after the others.
 When Jerzy finally managed to break free, he came looking for Cyla … three weeks too late.

 Many years later, in New York, Cyla had been a widow for a few years, and was the mother of one daughter.
 It was 1982.
 Cyla offered her Polish maid a coffee — a rare opportunity to chat with a fellow countryman.
 She then told the maid her story of love and escape from the Auschwitz camp.
-Much to her surprise, the maid told her that she once saw a man tell exactly the same story on Polish television.
+Much to her surprise, the maid told her that she once heard a man tell exactly the same story on Polish television.
 He was the headmaster of a school and his name … if she remembered correctly … was Jerzy.

 “I could not believe it,” said Cyla.
 “I ended up finding his phone number.
 ‘Jurek, it’s me, your little Cyla!’
 When he heard my voice, when I called him at dawn, he immediately understood that it was his love from Auschwitz.”